-A High Court may pass any sentence authorised by the Penal Code or other law.
-A Sessions judge may pass any sentence authorised by law, but sentences of death are subject to confirmation by the High Court.
+A High Court may pass any sentence authorised by the Penal Code of other law.
+A Sessions Judge may pass any sentence authorised by law, but the sentences of death are subject to confirmation by the High Court.
 Trials before courts of session are conducted with the aid either of assessors who merely assist but do not bind the judge by their opinions, or of jurors, according to the general orders of the Local Government.
 The Sessions Judge, if he considers that a jury has returned a wrong verdict, may submit the case to the High Court which is empowered to set aside or modify the finding.
-A jury consists of nine persons in trials before a High Court, and, in other trials, of such uneven number up to nine, as may be prescribed by the Local Government.
+A jury consists of nine persons in trials before a High Court, and in other trials, of such uneven number up to nine, as may be prescribed by the Local Government.
+Unanimous verdict of a High Court jury is final even if the Judge happens to disagree.